leMaik/code-blast-ace/README.md

 ## Code-blast plugin for Ace

 This is a quick Ace port of the quick [Codemirror port](https://github.com/chinchang/code-blast-codemirror) of [lovely experiement by Joel Besada](https://twitter.com/JoelBesada/status/670343885655293952).
+Note that the latter is already for ace, and this is somewhat a combination of both approaches.
+Other than Code in the Dark, this supports any theme (no hard-coded colors).

 Simply put `code-blast.js` in your project and set the `blastCode` option to true when initializing ace.
 This library comes with inbuilt 2 types of effect.